mozilla/pkipolicy/rootstore/policy.md

 values of the trust bits in the versions that they distribute.
 However, as with other software modifications, by making such changes a distributor may well affect its ability to use Mozilla trademarks in connection with its versions of the software.
-See the Mozilla trademark policy for more information.
+See the [Mozilla trademark policy][Trademark-Policy] for more information.

 ### 1.1 Scope ###